tantaman/yabbe/README.md

 * `Yabbe` fully supports computed properties
 * `Yabbe` will automatically unbind from your models when the corresponding root view element is removed the dom

+Does Backbone really need data binding?
+In the majority of circumstances, *no*.
+This is the case since you can control the granularity of your views and just call `render` on any `change` event.
+There are cases where it'd be nice to have data binding, however.

 This library is intended to provide a style of data binding that will be immediately familiar to users of `Backbone`.  `Yabbe` will also not stand in your way if you don't want to use data binding for certain elements.

 ###Something simple to whet your appetite###